 YouTube offers numerous avenues for generating income from your videos.
 The most direct way to monetize your YouTube channel is through AdSense, but you can also generate revenue through sponsorships, merch sales, affiliate linking, fan funding, and other sources.
 While it’s difficult to estimate exactly how much you can earn from YouTube ad revenue due to all the various factors that impact revenue, it’s fair to say that the sky’s the limit.
 But you must produce excellent content.

 ScreenPal is a free-to-use video editing software that offers the features of advanced, premium tools but without the hefty price tag.
 It’s a user-friendly platform ideal for beginners and professionals alike, allowing you to create high-quality videos that can help you generate revenue.
-The video editor allows you to trim videos, use advanced filters, and even use stock footage from ScreenPal’s extensive stock library.
+The video editor allows you to trim and cut videos, add transitions and overlays, add sound effects and royalty-free background music, speed up and slow down any section of your video, add a freeze frame effect, and even use stock footage from ScreenPal’s extensive stock library.

 If you’re prepared to start earning through YouTube videos, ScreenPal’s YouTube video editor is a great tool.